 - Reduces mental and emotional stress and anxiety.

 - Tones abdominal muscles and reproductive organs.

-- Improves the functioning of the brain and relax the mind.
+- Improves the functioning of the brain and relaxes the mind.

 - Increases memory power and improves concentration.